boto/boto3/docs/source/guide/sqs-example-dead-letter-queue.rst

 `Using Amazon SQS Dead Letter Queues <http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html>`_ in the *Amazon Simple Queue Service Developer Guide*.

-All the example code for the Amazon Web Services (AWS) SDK for Python is available `here on GitHub <https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/python/example_code>`_.

 Prerequisite Tasks
 ==================

 To set up and run this example, you must first complete these tasks:

-* Configure your AWS credentials, as described in :doc:`quickstart`.

 * Create an Amazon SQS queue to serve as a dead letter queue.
-For an example of creating a queue, see :doc:`Using Queues <sqs-examples-using-queues>` in *Amazon SQS*.
+For an example of creating an Amazon SQS queue, see :ref:`aws-boto3-sqs-create-queue`.

 Configure Source Queues
 =======================